khanna-vijay/Container-tracing-Nodejs-application/Lab-020-Testing-and-Deploying-Container-Manually/README.md

 ```

 * **Test and Deploy Docker Image**

 edit the account name and container registry variable.
-** Need to give the SSM Role to the Container Nodes. to be able to fetch API Secret.
+** Need to give the SSM Role to the Container Nodes. to be able to fetch API Secret from Parameter Store.

+Specify a DNS A Record for the Web-Front End in Parameter Store, via command line on Cloud9
+Add the LB Created via service deployment on k8s to the Route53 entry.
+If not possible to have DNS, then edit the client JS, and Enter the LB Name in the script